mail2chromium/Android-Audio-Processing-Using-WebRTC/README.md

 - Play Audio Event
 - Release APM Event

-To enable each of the audio processing module and before getting into basic event flow of APM, one should first invoke Audio Processing Instialization & Configuration such as;
+To enable each of the audio processing module and before getting into basic event flow of APM, one should first invoke Audio Processing Initialization & Configuration such as;

 ```
 AudioProcessing * apm = AudioProcessing :: Create (0);